Shubh18s/python-project-setup/README.md

 - <folder_path> (Optional): The location where to create new project.
 Defaults to the parent directory of `python-project-setup` folder.
 User can provide relative path to Makefile location (eg. - ../).
   Note: For windows using git bash, use forward slash notation (eg. C:/Users/singh/repos)

-#### Example:
+### Example:

-To create a project named nlp-chatbot at location 'C:/Users/singh/repos'and install spacy and transformers using bash, run:
+To create a project named 'nlp-chatbot' at location 'C:/Users/singh/repos'and install spacy and transformers using bash, run:

   `make new-project PROJECT_NAME=nlp-chatbot PACKAGES="spacy transformers" LOCATION="C:/Users/singh/repos"`

 3. The command will create the directory, set up the environment, and initialize a local Git repository with an initial commit.
 If the directory already exists, the script will abort to prevent overwriting.

-4. After the command finishes, you will need to activate the virtual environment manually.
-To do this, follow the Next Steps provided.
+4. Follow the Next Steps to start using the project.